renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 Renovate has preset schedules that you might want to use, go to [Schedule Presets](https://docs.renovatebot.com/presets-schedule/) to see them.

-These preset schedules only affect when Renovate bot itself runs, and do not affect any specific dependencies/packages.
+These preset schedules only affect when Renovate bot checks for udpates, and do not affect any specific dependencies/packages.

 ### Schedule when to update specific dependencies